The Ram Air Inlet option (Code 611) eliminated the standard Firebird

 |Differences in the 1969 GTO and 1969 Firebird 400 hoods

 The factory Pontiac photograph above is the best example I've seen comparing the 1969 GTO to the 1969 Firebird 400.
-As you can
+As you can see,

-note is that the Firebird sat 1" lower than the GTO, yet was nearly the same width.
+the Firebird sat 1" lower than the GTO, yet was nearly the same width.

 The hood scoops do NOT interchange between these two models.
 They are of a different shape and contour.
 And the steel Ram Air